 You should bring onions, potatoes, tinned tomatoes, pearl barley, split peas and meat of your choice.
 These ingredients are perfect for a delicious stew.
 Place the tinned tomatoes, pearl barley and split peas in the camp oven and add your chopped fresh produce.
-Bear in mind that you need to pour water if you are using pearl barley and split peas.
+Bear in mind that you need to pour in some water if you are using pearl barley and split peas.

 NOTE: Dice the meat before you leave home, and freeze them.
 Bear in mind not to lay it flat when you place it in the freezer.
 That could lead to faster defrosting.
 Instead, use a large clump to freeze the meat so it will need time to defrost.